rich-junwang/rich-junwang.github.io/content/posts/tech/LLM/llm_inference/vllm/index.md

 <div align="center"> <img src=images/pagedattn.png style="width: 80%; height: auto;"/> </div>

-Obviously the block table here is the same with memory management unit which manages the mapping from logical view to physical address.
+Obviously the block table here is the same with memory management unit which manages the mapping from logical address to physical address.
 For page attention here logical view is just needed batch KV cache.